 Have you seen our How to replace a Qualcast blade on a Classic Petrol 35s lawnmower video?
 In it Helen explains how to adjust your lawnmower's blade by adjusting the two screws which are situated on either side of the blade.

-Unfortunately those screws are NOT designed to adjust your lawnmowers grass cutting height but instead to ensure that the fixed bottom blade is aligned to provide an even and level cut.
-This information should be of particular interest if you have recently installed a new blade.
+Unfortunately those screws ARE NOT designed to adjust your lawnmower grass cutting height - but instead are to ensure that the fixed bottom blade is aligned to provide an even and level cut.
+The following information should be of particular interest if you have recently installed a new blade.

 Adjusting the Mower Blade:

-The below steps can help direct you to correctly adjust the lawnmower’s black blade resulting in a more even and clean cut of your lawn.
+The below steps can help direct you to correctly adjust the lawnmower’s black blade - which will result in a more even and clean cut of your lawn.

 Adjusting the Cutting Height:

-At the start of the season, you’ll want to have your lawnmower at its highest setting, at this setting you’ll want to simply ‘top’ the grass.
-To ensure this is done correctly you’ll want to adjust the height of your blade, this helpful guide will tell you how.
+At the start of the season, you’ll want to have your lawnmower at its highest setting, because with it set at this setting you’ll want to simply ‘top’ the grass.
+To ensure this is done correctly you’ll want to adjust the height of your blade, and luckily for you this helpful guide will tell you how.

 - 1 = 10mm

 - 2 = 14mm

 Hopefully this guide has given you some clarity in how to easily adjust the height of your Qualcast petrol lawnmower and to fine-tune the bottom blade to ensure that your lawn is cut evenly through the Spring and Summer months.